fengshang1972/EPANETMSX2Manual/docs/1_introduction.rst

 study.
 In addition, the longitudinal dispersion process, which can play an important role in affecting the water qualities at the dead ends of a water distribution system, is not modeled in EPANET.
-This manual describes an extension to the original EPANET that allows it to model the advection, dispersion and reaction of any system of multiple, interacting chemical species.
+This manual describes an extension to the original EPANET that allows it to model the advection, dispersion and reaction of any system of multiple, interacting chemical and biological species.
 This capability has been incorporated into both a stand-alone executable program as well as a toolkit library of functions that programmers can use to build custom applications.
 This set of software tools is referred